-PLEASE NOTE: The following courses will only count toward CPA exam eligibility IF and ONLY IF they are taken AFTER earning a bachelors degree.
+PLEASE NOTE: The following accounting, business and ethics courses will only count toward CPA exam eligibility IF and ONLY IF they are taken AFTER earning a bachelors degree.

 The following MVC courses are TSBPA Approved Upper Division Accounting Courses:

-(2 hrs) ACNT 1277 – Taxation Procedures for Individuals (Principles of Federal Income Tax @ UTA, Fundamentals of Taxation @ UTD)
+(2 hrs) ACNT 1277 – Taxation Proc for Individuals (Course Equivalent: Principles of Federal Income Tax @UTA, Fundamentals of Taxation @UTD)

 (2 hrs) ACNT 1278 – Taxation Procedures for C Corps & S Corps

 (2 hrs) ACNT 1279 – Taxation Procedures for Estates, Trusts & Partnerships

 (3 hrs) ACNT 1373 – Financial Accounting Rep Std I (Course Equivalent: Financial Accounting I @UTA, Intermediate Financial Accounting I @UTD)

 (3 hrs) ACNT 1374 – Financial Accounting Rep Std II (Course Equivalent: Financial Accounting II @UTA, Intermediate Financial Accounting II @UTD)